OSC/ood-documentation/source/how-tos/app-development/interactive/form.rst

 auto_queue
   This will generate a ``select`` widget list of all the queues available to the user.

+  By default, we return exactly what the scheduler returns.
+These accounts may be lowercase when you need uppercase accounts.
+To enable uppercase accounts set the environment variable ``OOD_UPCASE_ACCOUNTS`` to anything.
+If the environment variable is set to *anything* the system will uppercase the accounts (set it to ``yes`` if you don't know what value to give).

   .. warning::
     We only have support for Slurm queues (partitions) at this time.